roman-milk/roman-milk.github.io/mom-of-cheerldr.md

  "Mi...
 Mis...
 Mistress," Dani whispered.
 "Finger me, please finger me, Mistress."

  Julie had never acted dominant or in any way to overpower anyone in her life.
 Suddenly she was filled with confidence and a willingness to please her coach.
 What daughter didn't want to rebel against her mother?
 Without being told, Julie leaned over and sucked one of the illustrious nipples and marveled at how wonderful the bud felt inside her mouth.
 She toyed with the hard nipple with her tongue and then switched over to the neglected one until it too was fully erect.
-Report_Story #3